J-Sarnoff/FLOAT128.jl/README.md

 # FLOAT128.jl
 ##### (a *working* work in progress)
 ######Float128 does arithimetic with 106 correctly rounded bits, other math yields 102 correct bits, with  reasonable values.

-    Float128 evaluation compares favorably with BigFloat(128).
-Using Benchmarks.jl to measure relative speed, this is faster: addition and subtraction are much faster (>>10x), multiplication and division are ~2x without on chip fma (fused multiply add) and considerably faster when fma opcodes are used.
+    Float128 arithmetic compares favorably with BigFloat(128).
+Using Benchmarks.jl to measure relative speed: addition and subtraction run 10x, multiplication and division run ~2x faster without on-chip fma (fused multiply add) and considerably faster when fma ops are executed directly by the processor.

+    The elementary functions are appropriately accurate, and, in general, not yet faster than BigFloat(128).
+On systems with processors that support fma instructions, all of these functions should speed up noticably.